What Is a Welding Respirator? (N95, P100, and PAPRs)

 The previous APR types (disposable, reusable, and powered respirators) clean the surrounding polluted air before passing it to the welder.
 For this reason, they have several disadvantages and are not suitable for several cases:

-- Air-purifying respirators protect only from specific hazards.
-You need to select the correct type of respirator and then the filters or cartridges for the job at hand.
+- Air-purifying respirators protect you from specific hazards.
+You need to select the correct type and then the filters or cartridges for the job at hand.

 - They are not suitable for welding in confined spaces.

 - There are gases that no cartridge can trap, such as carbon monoxide and argon.

 - When the air pollution type and concentrations are unknown.

 - If the air has oxygen levels below 19.5%.

 - When pollution is higher than the respirator’s assigned protection factor (APF) or immediately dangerous to life or health (IDLH).